 When Is the Best Age to Buy a Home?

 There’s no “right” age to buy a home.
 But it’s smart to evaluate where you are in life as you decide whether or not to buy.
 A home purchase is the most significant investment in many peoples’ lives, and your status as a homeowner can help you or hurt you financially.
-Perhaps most importantly, it affects your quality of life.
+Perhaps most importantly, your living situation affects your quality of life.

 When Should You Buy?